open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 Via .zip file
 --------------

-1. Download the Mac **.zip** file from this link: https://openephysgui.jfrog.io/artifactory/Release/mac/
+1. Download a **.zip** file for any previous release via this link: https://openephysgui.jfrog.io/artifactory/Release/mac/

 2. Drag and drop the downloaded and unzipped folder to the location of your choice, and rename it "Open Ephys"